 [Sec.
-2] Makes it unlawful to place obstacles (timber, stone, etc.) on public passages (streets, sidewalks, etc.) without permission of president or trustee, except for those related to building construction, and then may only block one half of the passage for no longer than two months.
+2] Makes it unlawful to place obstacles (timber, stone, etc.) on public passages (streets, sidewalks, etc.) without permission of the president or trustee, except for those related to building construction, and then may only block one-half of the passage for no longer than two months.

 [Sec.
 5] It makes it unlawful to ride or drive over a bridge faster than at the pace of a walk.

 [Sec.
-6] Makes it unlawful for anyone to damage pavements, walks, sewers drains, or to dig holes or ditches without permission, or to obstruct repair.
+6] Makes it unlawful for anyone to damage pavements, walks, sewers drains, dig holes or ditches without permission, or obstruct repair.

 [Sec.
 10] It makes it unlawful to conduct oneself disorderly, to riot, to create a disturbance in the streets within the town, or to form crowds for an unlawful purpose.

 [Sec.
-12] It makes it unlawful to dump any "nuisance" into any lot.
+12] It is unlawful to dump any "nuisance" into any lot.